;

 Croatia

-Inflation in Croatia is projected to decrease from 8.4% in 2023 to 3.5% in 2024, and further to 2.2% in 2025, as energy and food prices stabilize.
-The unemployment rate, which was 6.1% in 2023, is expected to decline to 5.8% in 2024, reflecting improvements in the labor market and strong employment growth.
+Inflation is projected to fall from 8.4% in 2023 to 3.5% in 2024 and further to 2.2% in 2025 as energy and food prices stabilize.
+The unemployment rate, at 6.1% in 2023, is expected to decline to 5.8% in 2024.
+Croatia’s fiscal deficit may rise to 2.6% of GDP, while public debt is projected to fall from 63% to 59.5%, reflecting fiscal discipline and solid economic growth.

 Currency: